 Harris, Graham and Meinke, Holger and Power, Brendan and Donald, Alexis and deVoil, Peter and Ribbe, Joachim (2002) Seasonal climate forecasts for more effective raingrown grain-cotton production systems.
 In: 11th Australian Cotton Conference 2002: Field to Fashion, 13-15 Aug 2002, Brisbane, Australia.

 Cropping is a risky business.
 Our highly variable climate makes it difficult to decide how best to manage crops and cropping systems.
-What works well one year might not works well the next.
+What works well one year might not work well the next.
 To develop better risk management practices, this project uses the APSIM cropping systems model to examine the profitability and sustainability of a range of alternative dryland cotton/grain cropping systems throughout the northern grain region of eastern Australia.
 It involves working closely with farmer collaborators in Central Queensland, the Darling Downs, the northwest slopes of NSW and the Liverpool Plains.

 |Item Type:||Conference or Workshop Item (Commonwealth Reporting Category E) (Paper)|

-|Uncontrolled Keywords:||seasonal climate forecast, sustainability, cotton industry, climate variability|
+|Uncontrolled Keywords:||seasonal climate forecast; sustainability; cotton industry; climate variability|

 |Subjects:||260000 Earth Sciences > 260600 Atmospheric Sciences > 260602 Climatology (incl.
 Palaeoclimatology)|